davehdo/rails-react-mongo-stack/README.md

 ## Setup
 This assumes you have the following installed
-* the right ruby version, as listed in Gemfile
+* ruby - the correct version, as listed in Gemfile
 * node.js
-* yarn for dependency management
+* yarn - for dependency management

 To get set up, clone this repository, then run
 ```
-bundle (or if this command does not work then gem install bundler)
+bundle (or if this command does not work then first run gem install bundler)
 rake db:create
 rake db:migrate
 ```